larsks/rhel-osp-upgrade-docs/upgrade-1.md

 On all of your hosts:

-1. Install the Juno yum repository.
+1. Install the Kilo yum repository.

 1. [Stop all your OpenStack services][stop].